-The October 5, 2014 (reference 01) decision is reversed.
-Claimant was discharged from employment due to job-related misconduct.
+The August 27, 2015, (reference 02) unemployment insurance decision is reversed.
+The claimant was discharged from employment due to job-related misconduct.
 Benefits are withheld until such time as he has worked in and been paid wages for insured work equal to ten times his weekly benefit amount, provided he is otherwise eligible.

-The claimant has been overpaid unemployment insurance benefits in the amount of \$1165 and is not obligated to repay the Agency those benefits.
-The employer did not participate in the fact-finding interview and its account shall be charged.
+The claimant has been overpaid unemployment insurance benefits in the amount of \$2116.00 and is obligated to repay the agency those benefits.
+The employer did participate in the fact-finding interview and its account shall not be charged.

-Duane L. Golden Administrative Law Judge
+Stephanie R. Callahan Administrative Law Judge

 Decision Dated and Mailed

-dlg/can
+src/pjs